semrush/intergalactic/website/docs/components/button/button.md

 @## Themes

-For the primary button, use the themes that correspond to a particular situation.
+For the primary button you can use themes according to the visual hierarchy on the page.
 See the [visual loudness scale](/patterns/visual-loudness-scale) guide.

 | Info                                 | Success                                    | Danger                                   |
 | ------------------------------------ | ------------------------------------------ | ---------------------------------------- |
 | ![info button](static/info-butt.png) | ![success button](static/success-butt.png) | ![danger button](static/danger-butt.png) |

-> 💡 You can also use the existing themes for the secondary and tertiary buttons, **but in very extreme cases**, when you can't do without a color for the secondary button.

 @## Margins between buttons

-**The margin shall be multiple of 4**.
-If there are several buttons next to each other, use the margins shown in table below for the appropriate button size.
+**The margin between buttons shall be [multiple of 4](/style/variables/#main_denominator)**.
+If there are several buttons next to each other, use the recommended margins shown in table below.

 | L (40px)                          | M (28px)                          |
 | :-------------------------------- | :-------------------------------- |